This is a guide for lay members who we've invited to sit on one of our committees, panels, or groups.

 We encourage people to use public transport to get to our meetings, as this is better for the environment.

 If you're unable to travel on public transport because of special circumstances, we can discuss other options with you.

 - contact you before the meeting to arrange transport that meets your needs

 - book and pay for your tickets.

-Some of our meetings run for more than one day, or start in the morning.
-Because of this, depending on where you live, you may need overnight accommodation.
+Some of our meetings run for more than one day or start in the morning.
+You may need overnight accommodation, depending on where you live.

 We'll book and pay for suitable accommodation for those who need it.
 Before we do this, we'll contact you to find out if you have any special requirements.

 Food and drink

 You can claim an allowance for food and drink.
 We call this 'subsistence'.